Why work with a wine influencer?

 Case study: One of our winery clients doubled their Instagram audience from 3,500 to 7,000 followers within 6 months as a result of influencer partnerships.

 5. Rank higher in search results

 Both the quality and number of links to your root domain positively affect your SEO value.
 It might be an unexpected reason to work with social media influencers but doing so can increase your search engine rankings.
 Additionally, keyword optimization in your influencer partner’s content can also affect your brand’s ranking.
 Both of these benefits help drive more traffic to your website, which could drive more email signups, online purchases, winery visits and more.

 Influencers are in the business of creating content.
 So, the terms of your partnership contract should include usage rights for their photos, texts and posts.
 Tap their creative energy to refresh your image library, because your in-house team probably doesn’t have the time!

-Now that we’ve made our case for why to partner with an influencer partner, read about how to select a wine influencer partner to meet your campaign goals.
+Now that we’ve made our case for why to partner with an influencer partner, read our second post in this series: how to select a wine influencer partner.

 For more tips, tools and solutions, sign-up for Benson’s periodic email newsletter.
 We include best practices and ideas for social media marketing, digital advertising, PR, brand strategy, and more.